The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 Perlon Style!
 Perlon fabric has a place in time.
 It also has a place in geographical location.
 After a rocky start, dogged by war and the ugly side of politics, Perlon went on to great things – in Europe, primarily but not exclusively post-war Germany.
 The Perlon slips of the late 1950’s to mid-1960’s often display similar features that reflect the lingerie preferences of European women.
 Very elaborate and decidedly feminine lace and pleat bust and hems are often a feature, as is a sheer transparency of the fabric.
 The cut of these slips tend to follow ‘classic’ lines too.
 Shoulder straps are, more often than not, of thin ribbon and not adjustable – again, a typical feature of the European slip.
 For us, the deliciously elaborate hems are their most endearing feature.

 More than just slips!
-Bras, suspender belts (garter belts), knickers and stockings are also fashioned from Perlon – again, with all those beautiful advantages that the slips have.
+Bras, suspender belts (garter belts), silky knickers and sheer stockings are also fashioned from Perlon – again, with all those beautiful advantages that the slips have.

 Are Nylon Nostalgia the Queens of Perlon?
 We might be.
 Its hard to say.
 But we do hold very large stocks of Perlon retro lingerie – mostly slips – and we have an active and loyal clientele who collect and enjoy these delightfully feminine items and have done for many years.
 Beautiful Perlon slips, nightgowns and peignoir sets are always for sale in our online shop and the items offered are constantly changing.
 For collectors and wearers alike, Perlon underwear will always hold a fascination for those with a fondness of the glamour, elegance and classy sophistication of that mid-century era.